shenhuiying2017/azure-docs.es-es/articles/batch/batch-dotnet-get-started.md

             if (task.ExecutionInformation.SchedulingError != null)
             {
-                // A scheduling error indicates a problem starting the task on the node.
-It is important to note that
+                // A scheduling error indicates a problem starting the task on the
-                // the task's state can be "Completed," yet the task still might have encountered a scheduling error.
+                // node.
+It is important to note that the task's state can be
+                // "Completed," yet the task still might have encountered a
+                // scheduling error.

                 allTasksSuccessful = false;

+                Console.WriteLine(
-                Console.WriteLine("WARNING: Task [{0}] encountered a scheduling error: {1}", task.Id, task.ExecutionInformation.SchedulingError.Message);
+                    "WARNING: Task [{0}] encountered a scheduling error: {1}", task.Id,
+                    task.ExecutionInformation.SchedulingError.Message);
             }
             else if (task.ExecutionInformation.ExitCode != 0)
             {
-                // A non-zero exit code may indicate that the application executed by the task encountered an error
+                // A non-zero exit code may indicate that the application executed by
-                // during execution.
-As not every application returns non-zero on failure by default (e.g. robocopy),
+                // the task encountered an error during execution.
+As not every
+                // application returns non-zero on failure by default (e.g. robocopy),
                 // your implementation of error checking may differ from this example.

                 allTasksSuccessful = false;